Frequently Asked Questions About Postpartum Depression & Related Illnesses

 Will I get postpartum depression or anxiety or psychosis again?

 You could.
-You are at a higher risk than the average mom of experiencing one of these illnesses if you’ve had it before.
+You have a 50% higher risk than the average mom of experiencing one of these illnesses if you’ve had it before.
 But it is not a certainty that you will get it, and if you do it won’t be the shock that it was before because you will understand what is happening to you and you will know that there are ways to get through it.
 If you’ve had a perinatal mood or anxiety disorder in the past, be sure to tell your OB/GYN and make sure that you have a team in place (your OB, your family, your psychiatrist or therapist) ready to support you and provide whatever help is needed, should you need it.
 Plus, the Warrior Moms of Postpartum Progress are here for you!

 How do I start a support group for women with perinatal mood and anxiety disorders?